DrakeMatfield/ExerciseRepository/README.md

 If you need assistance with the project, you can:

-- **Open an Issue**: Create an issue on the [GitHub Issues](https://github.com/yourusername/ExerciseRepository/issues) page for any bugs, questions, or feature requests.
+- **Open an Issue**: Create an issue on the [GitHub Issues](https://github.com/DrakeMatfield/ExerciseRepository/issues) page for any bugs, questions, or feature requests.
 - **Contact Maintainers**: Reach out to the project maintainers via email or GitHub for direct support.

 ## Maintainers and Contributors

-The Exercise Repository project is maintained by [Your Name](https://github.com/yourusername).
+The Exercise Repository project is maintained by Drake Matfield (https://github.com/DrakeMatfield).
 We welcome contributions from the community.
 If you wish to contribute, please review the contribution guidelines and submit your pull requests.

 ## My Personal Attitude